The non disclosure agreement (NDA) - What you need to know about it!

 - in negotiations on patents and related licensing

-- in company mergers and sales
+- for company mergers and sales

 - between companies and their customers and suppliers

-- between software manufacturers and beta testers
+- between software manufacturers and testers of beta versions

-- between companies and consultancies, coaches, etc.
+- between companies and consulting firms, coaches, etc.

 - between companies and investors